Creating Campaigns

 Click on the Retire button located in the top-right corner of the page to retire a published campaign.
 Once retired, the system updates the state of campaign responses that are still in a non-final state (planned, targeted) to retired.
 Campaign responses in the canceled, answered, or declined state remain unchanged.

 After retiring, the system removes the campaign from endpoints.
-Note that if a campaign is displayed on an endpoint at the time of retirement, the system does not forcibly close it, allowing users to finish interacting with it.
+Note that if a campaign is displayed on the endpoint at the time of retirement, the system does not forcibly close it, allowing users to finish interacting with it.
 If a user responds to a campaign already on their endpoint’s screen, the system still records their answers and updates their response state to answered accordingly.

 RELATED TOPICS